nawarian/The-PHP-Website/source/_posts_en/5-state-of-php-8.blade.md

 [Leia em Português](/br/edicao/andamento-php-8/)

+**Important update!** PHP 8.0 was already released.
+You can check out [this great summary containing the main news on this version](/en/issue/php-8-features/).

 PHP 8.0 is [currently being discussed and developed](/en/issue/php8-release-schedule/).
 This means that many things in this post will still change a lot over time.
 For each field of interest I'll leave a subheading and as discussions move further inside php community